MasterClass: Azure AD and AD FS Identity Solutions with John Craddock

 - Tracing the WS-federation protocol

 After completing our investigation of the protocols, you will learn how to configure the Azure Active Directory to meet your requirements.
 You'll discover how to manage the Azure AD through the Azure Portal, using PowerShell and the GraphAPIs.
-After adding custom domains and branding to your Azure AD, you will see how to enhance security and the user experience using role based access control, self-service password resets, MFA and Azure AD Identity Protection.
+After adding custom domains and branding to your Azure AD, you will see how to enhance security and the user experience using self-service password resets, and MFA

 Day 2 hands-on labs include: